- አማርኛ / Amharic

 New arrivals to Australia

-We provide payments to support new arrivals who may be experiencing hardship.
+We provide payments to support new arrivals who may be in hardship.
 What you can get depends on your residence status.
-You may have to wait first.
+There may be a waiting period first.
 Read more about the newly arrived resident’s waiting period.

-If you are in severe financial hardship, you may be able to get Special Benefit immediately.
+If you’re in severe financial hardship, you may be able to get Special Benefit straight away.
 You must contact us to discuss your circumstances.

 There are other services to help you settle into Australia.